Generalized Mirror Prox for Monotone Variational Inequalities: Universality and Inexact Oracle

-We consider an example of a variational inequality with a non-smooth, i.e. with $\nu = 0$, and non-strongly monotone operator.
-For this VI, the proposed universal method, due to its adaptivity to the level of smoothness of the problem, in practice works with iteration complexity much smaller than the predicted by theory.
-This example is naturally connected with the analogue of the well-known {\it Fermat-Torricelli-Steiner problem}, but with some non-smooth functional constraints.
+We consider an example of a variational inequality with a non-smooth, i.e., with $\nu = 0$, and non-strongly monotone operator.
+For this VI, the proposed universal method, due to its adaptivity to the smoothness level of the problem, works in practice with iteration complexity much smaller than the one predicted by the theory.
+This example is inspired by the well-known {\it Fermat-Torricelli-Steiner problem}, in which we add some non-smooth functional constraints.
 This problem can be solved by a switching subgradient scheme \cite{polyak1967general,bayandina2018mirror} with complexity $O(1/\varepsilon^2)$, but as we will see, our method allows to obtain much faster convergence in practice than the one given by this bound.